 There you'll see a handful of the most recent headlines.
 The "More News" link leads to pages and pages of older ones.
 The "About" link leads here.

 The curators of Astronomy in the News are the AAS Press Officers, who also manage the AAS press-release-distribution service.
-The AAS emails to accredited reporters and institutional public-information officers press releases on astronomy and space science from universities, observatories, government agencies, and scientific societies.
+The AAS emails to accredited reporters and institutional public-information officers (PIOs) press releases on astronomy and space science from universities, observatories, government agencies, and scientific societies.
 On average we forward about 100 press releases per month.
 If a release is online at the originating institution's website (which it usually is) we generally link to it from Astronomy in the News too.
 If we come across something on a website belonging to a media organization that regularly covers astronomy and that regularly sends reporters to our meetings, and if we think it would be of interest to AAS members, and if we haven't already linked to a press release on the subject, we link to it from Astronomy in the News, which is thus a mix of (mostly) press releases and (occasionally) news articles.

 Each press release that we forward by email to the AAS press list carries a disclaimer similar to the one in the first paragraph above: "Forwarding does not imply endorsement by the American Astronomical Society."
 Ditto for Astronomy in the News: The AAS is merely pointing to press releases and news reports from recognized sources for the sole purpose of raising awareness among our members and other astronomy enthusiasts.
 The Society is not endorsing or promoting anything — except for the idea that astronomers like to be informed about what the media are saying about astronomy.